 Alum Cliffs/Tulampanga:

-Also a cycling track, this walk is about 40 minutes over the Mersey River.
-It is near 5 minutes from Mole Creek.
+Also, it is a cycling track, and this walk is about 40 minutes over the Mersey River.
+It is nearly 5 minutes from Mole Creek.
 Turn off Mole Creek Road to the east of the town.
-The route is clearly signposted.
+The route is signposted.

 Devil's Gullet Lookout:

-Mt Field National Park, Tasmania, AustraliaA short 30 minutes walking time, from a lookout on a sheer cliff face.
-It is a 35 minute drive from Mole Creek past the Mole Creek Caves west on Mole Creek Road and then via Mersey Forest Road onto a signposted gravel road to Devil's Gullet and Lake Mackenzie.
-The amount of times that we’ve said “Mole Creek” now is simply devilish!
+Mt Field National Park, Tasmania, AustraliaA short 30-minute walking time from a lookout on a sheer cliff face.
+It is a 35-minute drive from Mole Creek past the Mole Creek Caves west on Mole Creek Road and then via Mersey Forest Road onto a signposted gravel road to Devil's Gullet and Lake Mackenzie.
+The number of times that we’ve said “Mole Creek” now is devilish!
 Image thanks to: Tourism Tasmania & Glenn Gibson.

 Liffey Falls: